sunny/actor/README.md

 end
 ```

-You can now call your actor by providing the correct context:
+You can now call your actor by providing the correct arguments:

 ```rb
 GreetUser.call(user: User.first)